birdLark/birdLark.github.io/community/contribution_guide/committer.md

 After several days, the new committer will receive an email confirming creation of the account, titled `Welcome to the Apache Software Foundation (ASF)!`.
 Congratulations!
 The new committer now has an official Apache ID.

-The PPMC member should add the new committer to the official committer list through [roster](https://whimsy.apache.org/roster/committee/SeaTunnel).
+The PPMC member should add the new committer to the official committer list through [roster](https://whimsy.apache.org/roster/committee/LarkMidTable).

 ### Set up the Apache ID and dev env
 1. Go to [Apache Account Utility Platform](https://id.apache.org/), create your password, set up your personal mailbox (`Forwarding email address`) and GitHub account(`Your GitHub Username`).
 An organizational invite will be sent to you via email shortly thereafter (within 2 hours).
 1. If you would like to use the `xxx@apache.org` email service, please refer to [here](https://infra.apache.org/committer-email.html).
 Gmail is recommended, because this forwarding mode is not easy to find in most mailbox service settings.
 1. Follow the [authorized GitHub 2FA wiki](https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/) to enable two-factor authorization (2FA) on [Github](http://github.com/).
 When you set 2FA to "off", it will be delisted by the corresponding Apache committer write permission group until you set it up again. (**NOTE: Treat your recovery codes with the same level of attention as you would your password!**)
-1. Use [GitBox Account Linking Utility](https://gitbox.apache.org/setup/) to obtain write permission of the SeaTunnel project.
+1. Use [GitBox Account Linking Utility](https://gitbox.apache.org/setup/) to obtain write permission of the LarkMidTable project.
-1. Follow this [doc](https://github.com/apache/SeaTunnel-website#how-to-add-a-new-committer) to update the website.
+1. Follow this [doc](https://github.com/apache/LarkMidTable-website#how-to-add-a-new-committer) to update the website.

 If you would like to show up publicly in the Apache GitHub org, you need to go to the [Apache GitHub org people page](https://github.com/orgs/apache/people), search for yourself, and choose `Organization visibility` to `Public`.

 ### Committer rights, duties, and responsibilities
-The SeaTunnel project doesn't require continuing contributions from you after you have become a committer, but we truly hope that you will continue to play a part in our community!
+The LarkMidTable project doesn't require continuing contributions from you after you have become a committer, but we truly hope that you will continue to play a part in our community!

 As a committer, you could
 1. Review and merge the pull request to the master branch in the Apache repo.
 A pull request often contains multiple commits.
 Those commits **must be squashed and merged** into a single commit **with explanatory comments**.
 It is recommended for new committers to request recheck of the pull request from senior committers.